 Frozen Shoulder (Adhesive Capsulitis)

-Often called a stiff or “frozen shoulder,” adhesive capsulitis occurs in about 2% to 5% of the general population.
-It affects women more than men and typically occurs in people who are over the age of 45.
-Of the people who have had adhesive capsulitis in one shoulder, 20% to 30% will get it in the other shoulder as well.
+Often called a stiff or “frozen shoulder,” adhesive capsulitis occurs in about 2% to 5% of the American population.
+It affects women more than men and is typically diagnosed in people over the age of 45.
+Of the people who have had adhesive capsulitis in 1 shoulder, it is estimated that 20% to 30% will get it in the other shoulder as well.
 Physical therapists help people with adhesive capsulitis address pain and stiffness, and restore shoulder movement in the safest and most effective way possible.

 What is Frozen Shoulder (Adhesive Capsulitis)?